marcojetson/IMDb-stream/README.md

 A Google Chrome extension that let's you stream movies from IMDb, for free

-## Installation

-1. Download zip and extract
-2. Navigate to ```chrome://extensions/```
-3. Check "Developer mode"
-4. Select "Load unpacked extension"

 ## Usage

+1. Add to Chrome
-1. Set up your [VidSource](http://vidsourceapi.com/) API key
+2. Set up your [VidSource](http://vidsourceapi.com/) API key
-2. Visit any IMDb movie page, if stream is available icon will be clickable
+3. Visit any IMDb movie page, if stream is available icon will be clickable

 ## Legal